 - Copied Gig.
 If you see the same gig posted word for word in another account, that’s a huge red flag.
 You can search through Fiverr.

 - Too good to be true.
 The biggest telltale sign of a Fiverr scammer is if the gig promises a ridiculously good result.

-Some other tips to keep in mind when ordering, especially if it’s one of the more expensive order.
+There are some other tips to keep in mind when ordering, especially if it’s one of the more expensive orders.

 - Know what you want, if you have any doubt, pass on it.